-The GRE Program offers a limited number of GRE Fee Reduction Vouchers on a first-come, first-served basis to college seniors and unenrolled college graduates who meet the following eligibility requirements.
+The GRE Program offers a limited number of GRE Fee Reduction Vouchers on a first-come, first-served basis to U.S. citizens or resident aliens who are college seniors or unenrolled college graduates who meet eligibility requirements.

 - receiving financial aid through an undergraduate college in the United States, U.S. Territories or Puerto Rico, and